LeoHaoVIP/ImageMosaic/README.md

 # Image Mosaic Based on Local Feature and RANSAC

-This project is an implementation for image mosaic based on local feature descriptors and RANSAC, coded in Python language.
+This project is an implementation of image mosaic based on local feature descriptors and RANSAC, coded in Python language.

 Image mosaic is to make a panorama from given images.